 Expat Tax Blog.
 Tax Tips for US Americans abroad.

 All blogs are verified by IRS Enrolled Agents and CPAs

 One of the first things an expat may do once they move abroad is secure a foreign bank account.
 However, when tax season comes, you may forget to file an FBAR due to your account, FBAR penalties for expats are possible.

 Don’t fret just yet, because while penalties are a reality, the truth is – if the IRS hasn’t contacted you yet about failed FBAR filings, you still have an opportunity to make it up penalty-free.

 What is the FBAR

-The FBAR – or Foreign Bank Account Report – is a form US citizens living abroad are required to fill out if they reach a certain threshold in their bank accounts.
+The FBAR – or Foreign Bank Account Report – is a form US citizens living abroad must fill out if they reach a certain threshold in their bank accounts.

-To file an FBAR, you need to have at least $10,000 or more total from all financial accounts overseas at any one time during the year.
+File an FBAR when you have at least $10,000 or more total from all financial accounts outside the US at any one time during a calendar year.